rosmo-robot/smartcar_shield/README.md

 team of developers may develop their features on the emulator and only access the real hardware to verify them.

-## Software
+## Arduino Software
-The software, is the Smartcar shield Arduino library.
+The software for V1 and Microcontroller use is the Smartcar shield Arduino library.
 It sports a high level API, meant to enable its users to perform tasks easily with relatively few lines of code.
 It intends to hide implementation details or low level hardware operations.
 The library, handles the various components (i.e. the vehicle and the various sensors) as objects, therefore